wescpy/analyze_gsimg/README.md

 - A Google or Gmail account (GWS accounts may require administrator approval)
 - A GCP project with an active billing account
 - Familiarity with operating system terminal/shell commands
-- Basic skills in [Python](http://python.org) (2 or 3)
+- Basic skills in [Python](http://python.org) (code is 2/3-compatible)
-- Experience using Google APIs may be helpful but not required
+- Experience using Google APIs not required for tutorial but may help when reading the code

 | :memo: **NOTE for GCP developers**: |
 |:---------------------------|